Capital One Financial Corporation (COF) Shares Down Despite Recent Market Volatility

-Capital One Financial Corporation (NYSE: COF)’s stock price has decreased by -0.20 compared to its previous closing price of 94.93.
-Despite this, the company has seen a loss of -1.48% in its stock price over the last five trading days.
-The Wall Street Journal reported on 04/07/23 that Walmart Sues Credit-Card Partner Capital One
+The stock price of Capital One Financial Corporation (NYSE: COF) has plunged by -2.78 when compared to previous closing price of 98.43, but the company has seen a -0.97% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Capital One Financial Corporation (NYSE: COF) Right Now?

-Capital One Financial Corporation (NYSE: COF) has a higher price-to-earnings ratio of 5.33x compared to its average ratio, and the 36-month beta value for COF is at 1.47.
-Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 2 rating it as “overweight,” 10 as “hold,” and 4 as “sell.”
+Capital One Financial Corporation (NYSE: COF) has a price-to-earnings ratio of 5.37x that is above its average ratio.
+Additionally, the 36-month beta value for COF is 1.47.
+There are mixed opinions on the stock, with 9 analysts rating it as a “buy,” 2 rating it as “overweight,” 10 rating it as “hold,” and 4 rating it as “sell.”

 Click Here to Download the FREE Report.